- What health plans cover at-home COVID tests?

 - Can I get reimbursed for COVID tests I purchased before January 15?

 As of January 15, 2022, your ACA-compliant health insurance plan will cover the cost of up to eight at-home COVID tests for each person on your plan.
-The Biden administration announced in December 2021 that this rule would soon be in place, and the official guidance was issued on January 10.

 What health plans cover at-home COVID tests?

-Most health coverage in the U.S. covers at-home COVID tests as of January 15, 2022.
+Most health coverage in the U.S. covered at-home COVID tests as of January 15, 2022.
 This includes employer-sponsored plans and individual market major medical plans (both on-exchange and off-exchange), including grandmothered and grandfathered plans.
 It also includes Medicaid and CHIP.

 But the new rules do not apply to short-term health plans, or to plans that aren’t considered health insurance, such as health care sharing ministry plans and direct primary care plans.